PRACTICE COMPLAINTS PROCEDURE

 - Within12 months of becoming aware that you need to make a complaint.

-Complaints should be addressed to Gillian Stafford, Practice Manager.
+Complaints should be addressed to Lee Kempton, Practice Manager.
 It will be a great help if you are as specific as possible about your complaint.

 COMPLAINING TO NHS ENGLAND